 At its core, intimate partner violence is about power, control and dominance.
 Through ongoing and often escalating acts of aggression, including threats, intimidation, humiliation and isolation, an abuser attempts to make their partner subordinate and dependent.
 Men who suffer from personality disorders, depression, low self-esteem and sexual inadequacy are more likely to crave control and therefore act violently in their relationships.

 “Men want to control their partners because they want them all to themselves; they think it’s their right to do so,” says Melissa Kimber, a registered social worker and assistant professor in the department of psychiatry and behavioural neurosciences at McMaster University in Hamilton.

 Stress and life events, like pregnancy, can trigger a person to be violent toward their partner for the first time or make an existing abuser more aggressive.
 “Pregnancy is a time of such significant transition and can really intensify the factors that relate to a partner’s choice to use coercively controlling and abusive behaviours,” says Linda Baker, learning director at the Centre for Research and Education on Violence Against Women and Children at Western University in London, Ont.
 “Pregnancy can bring out or amplify that desire to control, elevate insecurities and threaten that person, and the response to that threat can be violence.”
-Co-parenting after you've left an abusive relationship

 For example, a man may feel his authority is being threatened by healthcare providers who are spending lots of time with the expectant mom and offering her advice that may not be to his liking, such as getting lots of rest when he wants her to do housework.
 Or a man who controls a woman’s finances may feel challenged when she wants to spend money on prenatal vitamins and baby supplies.